typessymptoms

 4. Symptoms not better explained by another vestibular diagnosis

-Arriving at this diagnosis typically involves ruling out alternative causes of vertigo — including BPPV (which is treated with repositioning manoeuvres), Ménière's disease (associated with progressive hearing loss and tinnitus), vestibular neuritis (typically a single prolonged episode following a viral illness), and central causes such as cerebellar stroke.
+Arriving at this diagnosis typically involves ruling out alternative causes of vertigo, including BPPV, which is treated with repositioning manoeuvres, Ménière's disease, which is associated with progressive hearing loss and tinnitus, vestibular neuritis, which is typically a single prolonged episode following a viral illness, and central causes such as cerebellar stroke.

 Keeping a detailed symptom diary significantly accelerates this process.
-When you bring objective data — episode timing, duration, associated symptoms, and suspected triggers — to your appointment, your clinician can identify patterns that would otherwise take months of guesswork to uncover.
-The migraine diary benefits documented in research make this one of the most impactful steps you can take before your first specialist appointment.
+When you bring objective data, episode timing, duration, associated symptoms, and suspected triggers, to your appointment, your clinician can identify patterns that would otherwise take months of guesswork to uncover.
+Migraine diary benefits documented in research make this one of the most impactful steps you can take before your first specialist appointment.

 Vestibular migraine management is built on the same pillars as classic migraine prevention, with additional attention to vestibular-specific strategies.
 The goal is to reduce the frequency and severity of episodes through consistent lifestyle habits that lower overall neurological excitability.

-Establish a consistent daily routine.
 The migraine brain is exceptionally sensitive to irregularity.
-Waking and sleeping at the same time every day — including weekends — is one of the highest-yield habits for any migraine type, and particularly for vestibular migraine where sleep disruption is a potent trigger.
+Waking and sleeping at the same time every day, including weekends, is one of the highest-yield habits for any migraine type.
+Sleep disruption is a particularly potent trigger for vestibular migraine.
+Calma users who maintain sleep consistency often report fewer episodes within weeks.

-Stay hydrated.
 Dehydration lowers the migraine threshold significantly.
 Aim for consistent fluid intake throughout the day rather than compensating with large amounts at once.
+Keep a water bottle visible at your desk as a simple reminder.

-Eat regular meals.
 Skipping meals causes blood sugar fluctuations that can destabilise the brainstem.
-Three balanced meals at consistent times, supplemented with snacks if needed, provide a stable metabolic foundation.
+Three balanced meals at consistent times, supplemented with snacks if needed, provide a stable metabolic foundation for neurological stability.

-Manage screen time and visual load.
 Reduce prolonged exposure to scrolling feeds, fast-paced video, and high-refresh displays during vulnerable periods.
-Take regular breaks using the 20-20-20 rule (every 20 minutes, look at something 20 feet away for 20 seconds) and consider screen filters that reduce blue light and flicker.
+Take regular breaks using the 20-20-20 rule, every 20 minutes look at something 20 feet away for 20 seconds.
+Consider screen filters that reduce blue light and flicker.
+Many Calma users find that reducing evening screen time has a measurable impact on episode frequency.

-Practise stress regulation.
 Techniques with evidence for migraine reduction include mindfulness meditation, diaphragmatic breathing, progressive muscle relaxation, and regular aerobic exercise.
-The key is consistency — occasional practice provides limited benefit compared to daily habits.
+The key is consistency.
+Occasional practice provides limited benefit compared to daily habits.
+Even five minutes of diaphragmatic breathing each morning can shift your baseline reactivity over time.

-Limit known dietary triggers.
-While not every person responds to food triggers, a structured elimination approach — removing suspected foods for four to six weeks and noting any change in episode frequency — can be informative.
-Caffeine deserves particular attention: both excess consumption and abrupt withdrawal are common triggers.
+While not every person responds to food triggers, a structured elimination approach, removing suspected foods for four to six weeks and noting any change in episode frequency, can be informative.
+Caffeine deserves particular attention.
+Both excess consumption and abrupt withdrawal are common triggers for vestibular migraine specifically.
+For the detailed mechanisms behind how tyramine, histamine, and caffeine interact with migraine, see the guide to vestibular migraine dietary triggers.

-Track systematically.
-The connection between behaviour and vestibular episodes is rarely obvious in the moment; it typically becomes visible only when data is reviewed across weeks or months.
-Apps like Calma make it straightforward to log episodes, potential triggers, sleep, and stress in one place, helping you and your doctor identify patterns that would otherwise remain hidden.
+The connection between behaviour and vestibular episodes is rarely obvious in the moment.
+It typically becomes visible only when data is reviewed across weeks or months.
+Apps like Calma make it straightforward to log episodes, potential triggers, sleep, and stress in one place.
+This helps you and your doctor identify patterns that would otherwise remain hidden.

 For persistent or frequent episodes, always consult a neurologist or otolaryngologist.
 Medical treatments for vestibular migraine prevention exist and can be discussed with your clinician based on your individual history and needs.